garethjmsaunders/digital-code-style-guide/css.md

 When indenting Sass, we stick to the same four (4) spaces, and we also leave a blank line before and after the nested ruleset.

 N.B.
 Nesting in Sass should be avoided wherever possible.
-See the Specificity section for more details.
+See section 7.3 on specificity for more details.

 ### Colons and semicolons, braces and spaces